-Kathy Leonard Green — M.Ed.
-Educational Administration
+Kathy Leonard Green — M.Ed. in Administration

-Kathy Leonard Green earned her M.Ed. in Educational Administration from Lamar University online.
+Kathy Leonard Green earned her M.Ed. in Administration from Lamar University online.
 She works as an assistant principal.

 "The online option made my degree possible.
 I was able to work, take care of my kids, and earn a degree from home.
 It was the best fit for my needs."